 Achieving Fairtrade status

-- Local council passes a resolution supporting Fairtrade and agrees to serve Fairtrade products.
+- The Council passed a resolution supporting Fairtrade which agrees to serve Fairtrade products.

-- Local workplaces and community organisations support Fairtrade and use Fairtrade products wherever possible.
+- Engage with organisations across the city to use Fairtrade products wherever possible.

 Here are some suggestions for steps you can take to support Fairtrade: